saikiran123456/mlproject/README.md

-Running the above 2 files and validating the output changes and finally commiting the changes to GitHub
+Running the above 2 files and validating the output changes and finally commiting the changes to GitHub git add . git commit -m "logging and exception" git push -u origin Machine-learning

 ```
+This is my Local Repository:

 ![image](https://user-images.githubusercontent.com/37768258/224270494-fc6bea93-5337-4f79-92ea-c71ad6781d06.png)

+I will just open my GitHub file and see whether my code has got updated or not:

 ![image](https://user-images.githubusercontent.com/37768258/224270571-6a71b231-cb36-454f-9c28-8e6ade97281a.png)